 To compost biodegradable nappies and pants at home:

-1. Remove the waistband and tabs (this is the 15% of the nappy that isn’t biodegradable – yet), and dispose of these in your general waste.
+- Remove the waistband and tabs and dispose of these in your general waste.

-5. Use the finished compost for grass, shrubs, flowers and other non-edible plants.
-We do not recommend using compost made with home-composted nappies on food gardens.
+- Use the finished compost for grass, shrubs, flowers and other non-edible, ornamental plants.
+To avoid potential pathgens, please do not use compost made with home-composted nappies on food gardens.